-For those people working in digital marketing it’s tricky to remember life before Google Adwords.
+For those people working in digital marketing, it’s tricky to remember life before Google Adwords.
 The model of Google Adwords has truly revolutionized how many people market their business.
+Pay per Click advertising is now a key part of the majority of promotional marketing campaigns.

 Adwords is all about how to secure a small piece of space on Google when your target audience enters their search phrases.
 For many businesses appearing, for the right reasons, high up in the natural search engine listings for common search phrases is never going to happen, so paying to appear on the right hand side for specific keywords is an attractive solution.